zakjan/cert-chain-resolver/README.md

 You should be able to fetch intermediate certificates from the issuer and concat them together by yourself, this script helps you automatize it by looping over certificate's AIA extension field.

-## Todo
+## TODO

 - Rewrite to a saner language, while keep it minimalistic in dependencies.
-Probably C, libssl.
+Probably C, libcrypto.

 ## Other implementations